mh-cbon/changelog/README.md

-     finalize  Take pending next changelog, apply a version on it test      Test to load your changelog file and report for errors or success export    Export the changelog using given template md        Export the changelog to Markdown
-     help, h   Shows a list of commands or help for one command
+     finalize  Take pending next changelog, apply a version on it test      Test to load your changelog file and report for errors or success export    Export the changelog using given template md        Export the changelog to Markdown format debian    Export the changelog to Debian format help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: